schweits/kubernetes-ingress/docs/content/installation/migration/ingress-nginx.md

 ---

 #### Proxying and Load Balancing
-NGINX Ingress Controller has multiple proxy and load balancing functionalities you may wish to configure based on use case, such as configuring the load balancing algorithm and the timeout and buffering settings for proxied connections.
+NGINX Ingress Controller has multiple proxy and load balancing functionalities you may want to configure based on the use case, such as configuring the load balancing algorithm and the timeout and buffering settings for proxied connections.

-This table shows how Ingress-NGINX Controller annotations map to statements in the upstream field for [VirtualServer and VirtualServerRoute resources]({{<relref "configuration/virtualserver-and-virtualserverroute-resources">}}), covering load balancing, proxy timeoutx, proxy buffering and connection routing for a services' ClusterIP address and port.
+This table shows how Ingress-NGINX Controller annotations map to statements in the upstream field for [VirtualServer and VirtualServerRoute resources]({{<relref "configuration/virtualserver-and-virtualserverroute-resources">}}), covering load balancing, proxy timeout, proxy buffering and connection routing for a services' ClusterIP address and port.

 {{< bootstrap-table "table table-bordered table-striped table-responsive" >}}
 | Ingress-NGINX Controller | NGINX Ingress Controller |